ArchipelagoMW/Archipelago/docs/options api.md

 ```

 ### Option Visibility
 Every option has a Visibility IntFlag, defaulting to `all` (`0b1111`).
-This lets you choose where the option will be displayed.
-The flags are:
+This lets you choose where the option will be
+displayed.
+This only impacts where options are displayed, not how they can be used.
+Hidden options are still valid
+options in a yaml.
+The flags are as follows:
 * `none` (`0b0000`): This option is not shown anywhere
 * `template` (`0b0001`): This option shows up in template yamls
 * `simple_ui` (`0b0010`): This option shows up on the options page